stupplab/predict-fibers/README.md

 python main.py --predict seqs.csv                         # use the model
 ```
 This will create the `seqs_predict.csv` in the same directory.
 Add your own sequences to `seqs.csv`.
 Note that `env` should be activated—if not already—using `source env/bin/activate` before running `main.py`.
 To deactivate the environment, do `deactivate`.

+## Model performance
+The model is trained using `train.csv` and evaluated on `test.csv`, both containing equal mix of Fibers and Nonfibers.
+Details are as below
+- Train set: 4619 Fibers | 4038 Nonfibers
+- Test set: 1180 Fibers | 985 Nonfibers
+    - True Positive  1087
+    - False Positive   83
+    - True Negative   902
+    - False Negative   93
+    - Precision       93%
+    - Accuracy        92%